Cybersecurity Career Track

 In addition to industry, location also plays a role in the potential earnings and employment opportunities for cybersecurity professionals.
 While positions can be found across many different geographical locations, states like Virginia, Texas, and California offer the most job opportunities.

 Earning potentials for cybersecurity experts are consistently high across the U.S. However, states with big tech cities like New York, California, and Texas offer average wages that are particularly lucrative.
+Keep in mind, though, that tese cities typically also have a very high cost of living.

 Frequently Asked Questions